arcus-azure/arcus.webapi/docs/features/shared-access-key.md

 ### Introduction

-The `SharedAccessKeyAuthenticationAttribute` can be added on both `Controller` and method level in an <span>ASP.NET</span> Core application.
+The `SharedAccessKeyAuthenticationAttribute` can be added on both controller- and operation level in an <span>ASP.NET</span> Core application.
-This attribute will then add authentication to the route(s) via shared access keys configurable on the attribute itself.
+The shared access key authentication will then be applied to the endpoint(s) that are decorated with the `SharedAccessKeyAuthenticationAttribute`.

 ### Usage

-The authentication requires a `ICachedSecretProvider` or `ISecretProvider` to be registered in services of the applications (normally in the `Startup` class):
+The authentication requires an `ICachedSecretProvider` or `ISecretProvider` dependency to be registered with the services container of the ASP.NET request pipeline.
+This is typically done in the `ConfigureServices` method of the `Startup` class:

 ```csharp
 public void ConfigureServices(IServiceCollections services)